jiyeow/jy_project/README.md

 ## Method and Approach
 #### Monitoring sites and data description
 Describe the monitoring sites.
-What was used to collect samples and data.
+What was used to collect samples and data. <br>
 Describe what the samples were analyzed for (nitrate, DRP, TP, TSS, etc.)
 Describe how the data was analyzed (normal transformation, t-test using what Python package, etc.)